Harmila331/aws-serverless-api/README.md

 ---

-## Step 7: Lambda Function Successfully Created
+## Step 7: Lambda Function Successfully Created for put

 - The Lambda function **functionorder** was successfully created.
 - AWS shows a confirmation message indicating the function is ready.